General Bayesian quantile regression for counts via generative modeling: Count quantile regression via generative modeling

-The proposed model is seen as an extension of the nonparametric modeling for count data proposed by \cite{canale2011bayesian} and \cite{canale2017robustifying}. \cite{canale2017robustifying} proposed the nonparametric mixture modeling using the normal density for the latent continuous variable as a kernel of the PY mixture.
-The resulting kernel for the discrete response was called the rounded Gaussian (RG) kernel.
+The proposed model extends the nonparametric modeling for count data proposed by \cite{canale2011bayesian} and \cite{canale2017robustifying} to modeling a joint distribution. \cite{canale2017robustifying} proposed the nonparametric mixture modeling using the normal density for the latent continuous variable as a kernel of the PY mixture.
+The resulting kernel for the discrete response was referred to as the rounded Gaussian (RG) kernel.
 They demonstrated the rigidity of the Poisson kernel and the flexibility of the RG kernel and PY mixture.

-In our model, the kernel for $\vz_i$ is truncated such that $y_i^*>-1$.
-While a natural extension of the RG kernel for count data to the joint kernel for $\vz_i$ would adopt the unrestricted multivariate normal kernel, our multivariate truncated normal kernel is an important choice in the present context of quantile estimation for count data because we are interested in the conditional quantile of the latent continuous variable $y_{\tau,i}^*$.
-Under the RG kernel of \cite{canale2017robustifying}, the support of $y_i^*$ associated with the observation $y_i=0$ is given by $y_i^*\leq 0$, as opposed to $(-1,0]$ in our model, and thus $y_{\tau,i}^*$ for a lower $\tau$ can take any nonpositive value.
-Therefore, using the truncated kernel maintains the interpretability of $y_{\tau,i}^*$ and avoids numerical instability.
+Furthermore, in our model, the kernel for $\vz$ is truncated such that $y^*>-1$.
+While a natural extension of the RG kernel for count data to the joint kernel for $\vz$ would have adopted the unrestricted multivariate normal kernel, our multivariate truncated normal kernel is an important choice in the present context of quantile estimation for count data because we are interested in the conditional quantile of the latent continuous variable $y_{\tau}^*$.
+Under the RG kernel of \cite{canale2017robustifying}, the support of $y^*$ associated with the observation $y=0$ is given by $y^*\leq 0$, as opposed to $(-1,0]$ in our model, and thus $y_{\tau}^*$ for a lower $\tau$ can take any nonpositive value, which causes numerical instability.
+Therefore, using the truncated kernel maintains the interpretability of $y_{\tau}^*$ by avoiding numerical instability.

-The direct posterior computation based on the formulation in \eqref{eqn:PYmix1} can be cumbersome due to the multivariate truncated normal kernel, though the truncated region is simple.
-To facilitate the posterior computation, we consider an alternative representation.
+A useful conditional conjugacy for the component parameters, $\vmu_k$ and $\mSigma_k$, of the multivariate truncated normal kernel is not available.
+Therefore, directly working on the formulation in \eqref{eqn:PYmix1} leads to full conditional distributions of $\mu$ and $\mSigma$, which are not in standard forms.
+Sampling these parameters using, for example, the Metropolis-Hastings (MH) algorithm typically requires tuning and does not work well for a nonparametric mixture model.
+To facilitate the posterior computation, we consider an alternative but equivalent representation.
 To this end, the mean vector $\vmu$ and covariance matrix $\mSigma$ are partitioned as $\vmu=(\mu_{y},\vmu_{\vx}')'$, $ \mSigma=

 $, and \eqref{eqn:kernelmix} is written as